hjawad22/flight-log-ui/README.md

 ## Challenges:

 - Overcoming challenges related to deploying the application using Vercel, ensuring a robust and reliable deployment process.
-- Faced difficulties in conducting comprehensive end-to-end testing with Cypress, yet persevered to establish a comprehensive testing framework.
 - Implemented Continuous Integration (CI) with CircleCI and Cypress, overcoming obstacles to ensure a seamless and efficient development workflow.

 ## Future Addition: